ksmin23/aws-dms-with-multiple-vpcs/README.md

 # Amazon Data Migration Service(DMS) with multiple VPCs

-This repository provides you cdk scripts and sample code on how to implement end to end pipeline for replicating transactional data from MySQL DB to Amazon Kinesis Data Streams with Amazon Data Migration Service(DMS).
+This repository provides you cdk scripts and sample code on how to implement end to end pipeline for replicating transactional data from MySQL DB in one VPC to Amazon Kinesis Data Streams in other VPC with Amazon Data Migration Service(DMS).

 ## Architecture